Coffeelot/cw-racingapp/README.md

 1. Get [cw-performance](https://github.com/Coffeelot/cw-performance) and install (if you plan to code your own class system see [Custom Vehicle Classes](#custom-vehicle-classes))
 2. Download Racingapp
 3. Add the cw-racingapp folder to you resources (if it has a "-main" in the name: remove the "-main")
 4. Update or insert the database tables.
-These are found in the `cw-racingapp.sql` and `cw-racingcrews.sql` files
+These are found in the `cw-racingapp.sql` file
     - Optionally also run `default_tracks.sql` if you want to add the default tracks
 5. Adjust values in the `config.lua` file to your liking **(Hot tip: GO OVER THIS FILE BEFORE REPORTING ISSUES)**
 6. Add the item to your `qb-core/shared/items.lua` (If you use another inventory/core you obviously might need to change this part)